 This is being enabled by the larger aircraft being operated by Air New Zealand on the Auckland-Kerikeri route and boosted by effective marketing.
 A close partnership between Air New Zealand and the Bay of Islands Marketing and Promotions Group, an organisation comprising local tourism and hospitality providers, is also having an effect.

-We’ll keep you updated on the project’s progress as we move through the Consenting and Tendering phases.
-So watch this space.
+We’ll keep you updated on the project’s progress, so watch this space.